Braintree-by-Vox/Scanning-for-BC/README.md

 No additional software required, except the Microsoft Business Central app from your mobile app store.

+> Assumption is that you are using a handheld scanner running Android.
+> There are third-party applications available that will allow you to use the device's camera to capture and read barcodes.

 We have implemented scanning in the following areas to improve productivity and reduce the amount of manual data entry.
 - Warehouse Receipts
 - Warehouse Shipments